by Jill Eggleton

 If I were teaching summer school, I would ask myself:

-If I could achieve these things, then I believe summer school is a solution.
-My students would have a learning loss vaccine—an antidote against the invisible thief, COVID-19.
+If it can achieve these things, then I believe summer school is a solution, an effective antidote against the invisible thief, Covid-19.

 by Jill Eggleton

-As I contemplate writing this article with 2021 barely above the horizon, I am deeply moved to think about the enormity of the challenges teachers have encountered and continue to do so.
+As I contemplate writing this article in the midst of a global pandemic, I am deeply moved to think about the enormity of the challenges teachers have encountered and continue to do so.
 I am in awe of your resilience in the face of change.

-I know teachers, and I know that you are passionate, compassionate, kind and caring—and that you desire, above all else, to improve the learning outcomes of every one of your students, regardless of race or background.
-I am confident that in this year of 2021, you are striving for equity among diversity.
+I know teachers, and I know that you are passionate, compassionate, kind, and caring — and that you desire, above all else, to improve the learning outcomes of every one of your students, regardless of race or background.
+I am confident that in this year, as in all years, you are striving for equity among diversity.

-When I look back to my struggling beginnings as a classroom teacher, while I was ignorant of equity and what it involved, I am thankful for a seed of something in my soul that caused me to reflect on what and how I was teaching students whose cultural background was very different to my own.
+When I look back on my struggling beginnings as a classroom teacher, while I was ignorant of equity and what it involved, I am thankful for a seed of something in my soul that caused me to reflect on what and how I was teaching students whose cultural background was very different from my own.

 Ignacio Estrada said, “If children don’t learn the way we teach, maybe we should teach the way they learn.”
 This is being mindful of equity.